Storrie Fire: August 18–31

 On August 18, the fire grew further, as hot, dry, and windy conditions pushed the fire from 3500 acres to over 5000 acres.
 Because of the steep and dangerous terrain, the nearly 1,000 assembled firefighters were unable to directly tackle the fire.
 The majority of the effort was instead carried out by nine fixed-wing air tankers and seven helicopters, dropping water and fire retardant.
-Pacific Gas & Electric (PG&E) de-energized two 230 kV electric power transmission lines for the aerial attack.
-The fire moved in a northerly direction, and the station chief for the Plumas National Forest declared that he thought they would be dealing with it for the rest of the summer.
+Pacific Gas & Electric (PG&E) de-energized two 230 kV electric power transmission lines to enable the aerial attack.
+As Forest Service officials warned that the fire was advancing up through the Pacific Crest Trail, Plumas County sheriff's deputies searched for possible hikers or campers in its path on August 18.As the winds pushed the fire north, the station chief for the Plumas National Forest speculated that the fire would burn for "the rest of the summer".